 In this course, students will learn keyboarding, the gateway to using technology and computers.
 Students will have fun while learning the basics and increasing their skill level from intermediate to expert.
 The class will combine games, contests, music, and exercises with basic skill, increasing workouts to increase students' accuracy, competence, and speed.
 By the end of the class, students should be able to use word processing for stories, compositions, reports and homework.
 A variety of keyboarding programs and games will be used.
 The small class size provides for individualized instructiona and support.
 Keyboarding is essential to successful computer use, and this class is a great opportunity to gain these skills.
 This course can be taken as a continuation of any of the Keyboarding classes from the first session of summer school.
 Students who do so will pick up where they left off in the previous Keyboarding course.

-Cool, cozy, and creative, knitting is a great skill, a life-long hobby, and a fun way to keep your hands busy while watching TV, at sporting events, and during long car and plane rides.
-In the process of creating one or more knitting projects to take home, each student will learn basic knitting terminology, casting on, the knit stitch, the purl stitch, simple ribbing, and binding off.
-Students will be able to choose from a variety of projects including headbands, cowls, mini purses, scarves, hats, and others.
+Cool, cozy, and creative, knitting is a great skill, a life-long hobby, and a fun way to keep your hands busy during travel, while watching TV, and at sporting events.
+While creating a project to take home, each student will learn: basic knitting terminology, casting on, the knit stitch, the purl stitch, simple ribbing, and binding off.
+Students will be able to choose from a variety of projects.
 All supplies will be provided.

 Whether you're looking to get in great shape or stay in great shape, this class is a great way to get a fast-paced workout focused on HIIT training, or high intensity interval training.
 HIIT is a training technique in which you give all-out, one hundred percent effort through quick, intense bursts of exercise, followed by short, sometimes active, recovery periods.
 This type of training gets and keeps your heart rate up and burns fat in less time.
 Efficiency paired with fun and engaging exercises that are never the same will make this the perfect summer workout to end your day and be the healthiest you!